 Features to Consider When Choosing an HBOT Clinic:

 TEAM OF HIGHLY SKILLED MEDICAL PROFESSIONALS

-- Reduce inflammation and swelling
+- Reduction of inflammation and swelling

-- Increase circulation in the body
+- Increased circulation in the body

-- Enhance mitochondrial function and regeneration
+- Enhancement of mitochondrial function and regeneration

-If you’re interested in going to a specialized treatment center, whether for HBOT or any other treatment, there’s a good chance you've looked for a referral from your primary care physician or another specialist.
+When searching for a specialized treatment clinic, whether for HBOT or any other specialty, it's likely you've asked for a referral from your primary care physician or another specialist.
 Such recommendations can be very helpful, especially if you don’t know anyone who’s received HBOT, and are not completely sure where to begin your search.